ryzaer/ini-style-php-router/README.md

 require_once 'autoload.php';
 Router::dispatch('config.ini',isset($argv)?$argv:[]);
 ```
-We are using a simple `autoload.php` custom file,but you can use composer instead, create and configure `composer.json`
+We are using a simple `autoload.php` custom file, but you can use composer instead, create and configure `composer.json`
 ```
 {
     "autoload": {